LCOGT/whatsup/README.md

 Accessed from [/whatsup/range/](https://lco.global/whatsup/range/).
 Provides a list of targets visible in northern and southern hemisphere during specified time range.

 #### Visibility
-We calculate the visibility of targets in the Whats Up database by filtering only those targets which are within +/- 3.5 hours of the Local Sidereal Time at the specified `site` and `start`.
-We further filter only those targets greater than 30º above the horizon at `start`.
+We calculate the Right Ascension of the Sun at the midpoint between `start` and `end`.
+Targets in the Whats Up database are then filtering only those targets which are outside +/- 4 hours of the Sun's Right Ascension.
+Further filtering is performed using `aperture`, as the different field of views of LCO telescope classes can make some targets too large or small in images.

 #### Parameters